 APPLICANT INFORMATION

 Date of Application: Address:

 Name of Applicant:

 Telephone: () City, State, Zip Code:

-E-mail Address: -
+E-mail Address:

 ADDITIONAL INFORMATION

-Agreement number for approved dock facility y:
+Agreement number for approved dock facility:

-Type/model of vehicle (must be a golf cart, A' TV, or UTV):
+Type/model of vehicle (must be a golf cart, ATV, or U ΓV):

 License plate number (if applicable):

-If you are applying for this authorization on band relationship to applicant: pehalf of another person, please provide name of user
+If you are applying for this authorization on behalf of and relationship to applicant:

-ATTACHMENTS to be included with Author rization Application
+ATTACHMENTS to be included with Authorization • Proof of land ownership (e.g. warranty deed) the state of th •

-Proof of land ownership (e.g. warranty common boundary with NTMWD-ownership) deed) that is immediately adjacent to and shares a ed property.
+common boundary with NTMWD-owned prope

-Map or plan of the site showing locatio n of access path.
+Map or plan of the site showing location of access ess path.

-Brief description of how soil erosion w ill be prevented
+Brief description of how soil erosion will be pre- evented.

-Note: NTMWD reserves the right to alter this specified in this form. form or to request additional information not
+Note: NTMWD reserves the right to alter this form or specified in this form. to request additional information not

 APPLICATION FEE

 See Fee Table.
 Application fee submitted

-Make check payable to Mail to
+Please review the conditions that are required of all N conditions for MAV Agreements are found in Append be applied to all MAV Agreements.
+Additional site-sp lix C of the SMP.
+The general conditions would

-Please review the conditions that are required of all MAV Agreements as found in the SMP.
-General conditions for MAV Agreements are found in Appendix C of the SMP.
-The general conditions would be applied to all MAV Agreements.
-Additional site-specific conditions may be developed following review of your application.
+review of your application.